mariomaric/EncodeForYouTube/README.md

 Audio formats supported: MP2, MP3, LC-AAC, HE-AAC, AC3

-Output file will be slightly bigger than input file because quality of audio file remains unchanged and video resolution is set to smallest possible (i.e., 240p).
+Output file will be slightly bigger than input file because quality of audio file remains unchanged.

 ## How?